 The Astros wanted Bagwell to stay connected with the organization and so signed him to a personal services contract through 2009, mostly to spend time working in player development.
 Bagwell’s post playing career has been largely low key and private.
 Although he has had intermittent assignments with the team, Bagwell’s aversion to travel and devotion to his family have been his guiding principles.

 In 2011 Bagwell became eligible for induction into the Hall of Fame.
-More than anything else this has kept his name in the media and before fans since then.
+More than anything else this has kept his name in the media and before fans over the years.
 The first year he was eligible he received 41.7 percent of the writer’s votes for induction.
-Since then, through 2015 he has consistently received over 50 percent of the vote with a high of 59.6 percent in the 2013 election.
+Every year since he consistently received over 50 percent of the vote with a high of 59.6 in the 2013 election.

 Several aspects of Bagwell’s career prompted questions about steroid use.
 Ken Caminiti, one of his teammates and close friend on the Astros, publicly admitted he took steroids during his career, a fact dramatically underscored when he died of a drug overdose at the age of 41, just three years after retiring from the game.
 For Bagwell it suggested guilt by association.36